-On Tuesday, that’s October 31, Google released the ‘Hangouts Meet hardware suite,’ consisting of advanced capabilities.
+On Tuesday, that’s October 31; Google released the ‘Hangouts Meet hardware suite,’ consisting of advanced capabilities.
 The set includes a touch screen controller, a 4K camera, built-in microphone-enabled speakers, and an ASUS Chromebox.
 Google is set in its aim at speeding up its video conferencing services, with the entire hardware suite that costs $1999.99.

 As for usefulness, the Chrome OS Chromebox lets users manage and deploy other hardware in the suite.

 As far as the speaker is concerned, the built-in 4-microphone content has its design and make by Google equipment.
-It has the ability to remove echo and background noise and provides a 7-pin space for clear voice to pass.
+It has the ability to remove echo and background noise and provides a 7-pin space for a clear voice to pass.

 Well, Google seems to have done it again in coming up with an ideal solution package, this time for video conferencing among team members at the workplace!
 How do you like the hardware suite?
 Is your company going for it?
-Let us know in comments and stay tuned for more updates.
+Let us know in the comments and stay tuned for more updates.